How to Grow Peppers in a Pot

 Growing peppers in containers is a great way to harvest homegrown produce even when you're short on space.
 With the right tools, the proper plants, sunlight, fertilizer and water, you'll be picking a peck of peppers before you know it.
-Learn eight easy steps to grow peppers in a pot this summer.
+Learn eight easy steps for planting peppers in a pot this summer.

 Purchase a pot with holes in the bottom, or drill your own to ensure adequate drainage.
 Use a plastic or metal pot in favor of fast-drying terra cotta, especially because peppers require consistently moist soil.

 Use a seed starting mix or potting mix for your peppers.
 They drain much more thoroughly than garden soil, which is key to preventing peppers from becoming waterlogged.
 Look for a natural, organic potting mix-they're specially formulated for containers with nutrients already added.
 A good potting mix will hold moisture and provide the plant's roots with aeration and important nutrients.

 Pepper plants are susceptible to blossom end rot, a condition where the ends of the vegetable turn black due to a lack of calcium.
 Combat this by adding calcium granules to the soil at planting time and then again as often as the particular brand of calcium you purchase prescribes.

 Most pepper varieties hail from hotter climates, so it's no surprise that peppers peak during summer months in much of the United States.
 They thrive best at temperatures between 70°F and 80°F during the day and 60°F to 70°F at night.
 Too-hot or too-cold temps are not ideal for fruit production and may cause plant distress and misshapen fruits.
 So make sure to plant peppers after the last frost date.